A topic from the subject of Calibration in Chemistry.

 Conclusion

-Chemical sensors and biosensors are powerful tools for detecting and measuring the concentration of chemical substances.
-They have a wide range of applications in environmental monitoring, medical diagnostics, food safety, and industrial process control.
+Chemical sensors and biosensors are powerful tools for detecting and measuring chemical substances, with wide-ranging applications in environmental monitoring, medical diagnostics, food safety, and industrial process control.

 Chemical Sensors and Biosensors